Non-Toxic Product Guides:

 It’s no surprise to see some of the familiar faces you try to avoid in your own cleaning safer regime: bleach, formaldehyde, phenol and isopropyl alcohol can all be harmful to our pets (and ourselves!).

-Some signs to look out for in your pet are skin and eye irritation and respiratory distress like asthma and breathing problems.
+Some signs to look out for in your pet are skin and eye irritation and respiratory distress like wheezing and breathing problems.
 In extreme cases, like poisoning, you may see rashes, burns on the skin as well as a normally energetic pet seeming lethargic or exhibiting symptoms like vomiting or seizures.

 Man’s Best Friend’s Best Friend!